Twitter

 The Timetable

 We believe in continuity between Key Stage Four and Sixth Form in meeting the key cognition areas of English, Maths as well as ICT and PSHE.
-We also believe that Post 16 gives us three more years to maximise skills in these subjects.
+We also believe that Post 16 gives us up to three more years to maximise skills in these subjects.

-timings are exactly the same as the main school and specialist subject teachers are deployed.
+For these reasons we have three morning lessons Mon- Thu, that cover these subjects.
+The timings are exactly the same as the main school and specialist subject teachers are deployed.

 Organising the timetable as described above is pretty straightforward.